18F/ffd-microsite/CONTRIBUTING.md

 [gh-search-issue]: https://github.com/18F/ffd-microsite/issues?utf8=✓&q=is%3Aissue "Github: Search All Issues"
 [ffd-issue-template]: .github/ISSUE_TEMPLATE.md "Federal Front Door: Issue Template"

-## Submitting Pull Requests
+## Submitting pull requests

-Before submitting your Pull Request, please consider the following guidelines:
+Before submitting your pull request, please consider the following guidelines:

-- Search [this repository for open or closed PRs] [gh-search-pr] that may relate to your Pull Request.
+- Search [this repository for open or closed PRs] [gh-search-pr] that may relate to your pull request.
 - Make your changes in a new git branch from the remote `staging` branch.
   ```sh
   git fetch --all